 Did you know, for example, that 3% of construction workers sustain a work-related injury each year – and these stats are just the ones that actually get reported?
 In 2015/2016 a total of 43 workers were fatally injured in the construction sector (stats from HSE).

 With figures like these, it’s easy to see that more protection is needed for workers in this industry and that construction insurance is very important.
-As well as protecting workers if they need to take time off through injury or illness in terms of pay, should a severe accident occur, construction insurance will cover other vital aspects such as public liability, financial loss, products liability and legal expenses.
+As well as protecting workers if they need to take time off through injury or illness in terms of pay, should a severe accident occur, construction liability insurance will cover other vital aspects such as public liability, products liability as well as financial loss and legal expenses.

 Choosing a good construction insurance policy and the appropriate additional cover is really important so don’t rush into making a decision.
 You could hastily select the cheapest cover and then find out when it is too late that you weren’t covered to the level that you had thought you were.
 When it comes to your health, selecting the right cover is more important than any other aspect of insurance, so make sure that you work with a specialist construction insurance provider like Tradesman Saver.